Share this article

 Age

 Like us humans, cats tend to take things at a slower pace as they mature.
 Their age brings with it wisdom and a preference to observe the world rather than rampage through it.
-As cats begin to slow down, they’re also more likely to become lap cats, or at least become a bit more affectionate.
+As cats begin to slow down, they may also become more likely to become lap cats, or at least become a bit more affectionate.
 Once the zoomies are narrowed down to just half an hour a day, you may find they’re more inclined towards some more head strokes, cuddles, and attention, regardless of their gender.

 What do you think: Are male cats more affectionate than females?
 Or are female cats more affectionate than males?
 Let us know your thoughts on our Community Forum and share your love (and wisdom) of cats with other feline fanatics.
 Not a member yet?
 Well, purr-use our different membership plans, see which one suits you best, and hopefully, we’ll see you in the not-too-distant future…